 Apart from our actual camera gear, our most valuable items are the pictures and videos we take during our travels.
 That’s why storing them in a safe place is extremely important!
 Since these are usually huge files the MacBooks are not big enough for storing them, that’s why we use external hard drives.

-Now that you know how many photography gear and electronic stuff we have, you can image the chaos around cables and chargers.
+Now that you know how much photography gears and electronic stuff we have, you can imagine the chaos around cables and chargers.
 It was a real nightmare before we bought an Electronics Organizer and I can only recommend you to do the same!
 There are a million types of these organizers on Amazon, ours was around 7 USD and it was worth every penny.